 - If an unlicensed contractor gets hurt on the job, the homeowner may be responsible as the unlicensed contractor may not be insured.

-- Insurance claims linked to work performed by an unlicensed contractor, may be denied by the insurance company.
+- Insurance claims linked to work performed by an unlicensed contractor may be denied by your insurance company.

 It’s a red flag if a contractor asks you to file a notification of work in your name.
-They could be an unlicensed contractor, and you must be careful.
-Even if the electrical work is small, unlicensed work can be dangerous.
-That’s why it's important to stay safe when it comes to electrical work and hire the right contractor.
+They could be unlicensed and unlicensed work can be dangerous, even for the smallest job.
+It's important to stay safe and hire the right contractor.
 Visit this page for a list of other red flags.